Truman State University: Campus

 There are seven main academic buildings.
 Magruder Hall is the science building and houses the departments of Chemistry, Physics, Biology, and Agriculture.
-McClain Hall serves as both an administrative and academic building.
-For the academic portion, Classical & Modern Languages, Economics, English & Linguistics, History, Philosophy & Religion, and Political Science can be found there.
+McClain Hall serves as both an administrative and academic building, housing studies in Classical & Modern Languages, Economics, English & Linguistics, History, Philosophy & Religion, and Political Science can be found there.
 Baldwin Hall is connected to McClain Hall and houses the campus auditorium that is best known for hosting cultural events through the Kohlenberg-Lyceum Series.
 Violette Hall, named after former history professor E.M.
 Violette, is home to the School of Business, the Mathematics and Computer Science Department, and the Education Department.
-Ophelia Parrish (OP) is home to the Art, Music, and Theatre Departments; it is named after Ms. Ophelia Parrish (1850-1915), the college's first librarian.
+Ophelia Parrish (OP) is home to the Art, Music, and Theatre Departments; it is named after Ophelia Parrish (1850-1915), the college's first librarian.
 Barnett Hall is home to the departments of Anthropology, Geography, and Sociology; Communication; Justice Systems; Psychology; ROTC; and Nursing programs.
-Finally, the Pershing Building, also home to the basketball team's Pershing Arena, houses the Departments of Health and Exercise Science and Communication Disorders.
+The Pershing Building, also home to the basketball team's Pershing Arena, houses the Departments of Health and Exercise Science and Communication Disorders.

-Services available on campus to students include the student health center, career center, and writing center.
-The health center is closed on the weekends and holidays.
-The career center is located on the first floor of the Student Union Building and provides help to students in determining a career path, selecting a major, developing career skills, helping put together a resume, or even conducting mock interviews.
-The writing center is located on the first floor of the Library and offers critique and editing for student papers.

 Academics

 Admissions

 Freshman admission to the university is based upon a holistic review of a candidate's academic record.
 Basic requirements are high school performance and any standardized test scores.
 Admissions decisions are also based on a mandatory application essay, the applicant's resume including special abilities and talents, and the applicant's high school and extracurricular record.
-All applicants must have 4 credits of English, 3 credits of math, 3 credits of science, 2 credits of foreign language, 2 credits of social studies, and 1 credit of fine art.
-According to the Princeton Review, Truman has a selectivity rating of 90 out of 99 with an 80% acceptance rate.
+All applicants must have four credits of English, three credits of math, three credits of science, two credits of foreign language, two credits of social studies, and one credit of fine art.
+According to the Princeton Review, Truman has a selectivity rating of 90 out of 99, with an 80% acceptance rate.
 In 2023, Truman had an 83.5% freshman retention rate and a 57% four year graduation rate, with 40.1% male, 59.9% female, 64.3% residents of Missouri, 11.0% minority, and 7.2% non-resident aliens.
 For 2024, admitted freshman students had an average 3.76 high school GPA.
-The university does not require submission of standardized test scores, Truman being a test optional school.
+The university does not require submission of standardized test scores, as it is a test-optional school.
 Those accepted that submitted test scores had an average 1070-1330 SAT score (10% submitting scores) or average 23-29 ACT score (77% submitting scores).